NetComposer/nksip/doc/reference/sending_functions.md

 Sends an _REFER_ for a remote party.

 Asks the remote party to start a new connection to the indicated uri in the mandatory `refer_to` parameter.
 If a 2xx response is received, the remote party has agreed and will start a new connection.
 A new subscription will be stablished, and you will start to receive NOTIFYs.
-Implement the callback function [notify/2](../reference/callback_functions.md#notify2) to receive them, filtering using the indicated `subscription_id`
+Implement the callback function [notify/2](../reference/callback_functions.md#notify2) to receive them, filtering using the indicated `subscription_id`.

 In case of 2xx response, the first returned value is allways `{subscription_id, SubscriptionId}`, even if the `meta` option is not used.

-### Publish
+### publish

 ```
 publish(App, Uri, Opts)
 publish(DialogId, Opts)
 ```

 Sends an PUBLISH request.

+This functions sends a new publishing to the other party, you **must** include the mandatory `{event, Event}` remote supported event package and include a body.
 Options `supported`, `allow` and `allow_event` are automatically added.

-This functions sends a new publishing to the other party, using a mandatory `{event, Event}` remote supported event package and including a body.

 If the remote party returns a 2xx response, it means that the publishing has been accepted, and the body has been stored.
 A _SIP-ETag_ header will be returned (a `sip_etag` parameter will always be returned in meta).
-You can use this parameter to update the stored information (sending a new body), or deleting it (using `{expires, 0}`)
+You can use this parameter to update the stored information (sending a new body), or deleting it (using `{expires, 0}`).

 ### Generic request